aibasel-teaching/krummstab/README.md

 - `ignore_feedback_suffix`: a list of extensions that should be ignored by the `collect` sub-command; this is useful if the tools you use for marking create files in the feedback folders that you don't want to send to the students
+- `command`: the shell command for the program that the `correct` subcommand should use, `xournalpp` by default

 ### General Settings
 - `lecture_title`: lecture name to be printed in feedback emails